lluisYasT/markdown-cv/index.md

 ## Currently

-Standing on the shoulders of giants
+tanding on the shoulders of giants

-### Specialized in
+### Especializado en

-Laws of motion, gravitation, minting coins, disliking [Robert Hooke](http://en.wikipedia.org/wiki/Robert_Hooke)
+Networking y VoIP.

 ### Research interests